aucad/aml-networks/readme.md

                -it --rm ghcr.io/iotcad/aml-networks:main /bin/bash
     ```

-**Alternatively,** build a container locally, to match current hardware.
+**Alternatively,** build a container locally, or [build from source](https://github.com/iotcad/aml-networks/blob/main/.github/CONTRIBUTING.md)

 <details>
 <summary>Container build instructions</summary>

+This should work for amd64 machines, but on other machines recommend building from source.

 1. Clone repository